-Entomology is a flexible major that serves as an excellent base for an advanced degree in many other fields, like environmental health, public health and environmental engineering, and also satisfies admittance requirements for professional degree programs like medicine, veterinary medicine, dentistry, optometry and pharmacy.
-Students should acquire a basic knowledge of agricultural production principles and how insects influence crop production.
+Entomology is a flexible major that serves as an excellent base for an advanced degree in many other fields, like environmental health, public health and environmental engineering, and also satisfies admissions requirements for professional degree programs like medicine, veterinary medicine, dentistry, optometry and pharmacy.
+Students also acquire a basic knowledge of agricultural production principles and how insects influence crop production.

 What does an Entomology major study?